 When our charity was officially founded in 1949, Hermann named it “SOS Children's Villages”.
 The “SOS” in our name emphasises that a responsible and just society takes care of lone children, and also that children in urgent need are calling for help.

 Orphans – what do we mean?

-We are, however, quite distinctive amongst charities of our size in having a specific mission to provide loving homes, stable relationships and a future for children with no-one else.
+What we mean is that SOS Children's Villages looks after children whose parents are not there to care for them and have no one else to look after them.
+We are quite distinctive among charities of our size in having a specific mission to provide loving homes, stable relationships and a future for children with no-one else.
 No other charity with this primary mission is as big as SOS Children.

 You can help a child who has been orphaned or abandoned to have a new life in a loving family home.
 Learn more about sponsoring a child with us.